overovermind/ruby-style-guide/README.md

     ask themselves - is this code really readable and can the blocks' contents be extracted into nifty methods?

-* Avoid `return` where not required for flow of control.
+* Always use `return`, even when not required for flow of control.

     ```Ruby
     # bad
     def some_method(some_arr)
-      return some_arr.size
+      some_arr.size
     end

     # good
     def some_method(some_arr)
-      some_arr.size
+      return some_arr.size
     end
     ```